Krasper707/flipsave/README.md

 ## 📊 Interactive Analysis Dashboard

 This project includes a live, interactive dashboard built with Streamlit to visualize and explore the processed data.
+The dashboard also includes an **AI Analyst** feature that generates a written summary of the key trends in the data with the click of a button.

 ### How to Run the Dashboard